AustrisAugusts/Random-Name-Picker/README.md

 # Random Name Picker
-Random Name Picker is a small JavaScript project I created while learning it.
+Random Name Picker is a small JavaScript project I created while learning the language.
 Simple project based on JavaScript knowledge I have earned by compleating an online course section.
 It's design is taken from an existing course I'm taking now on Udemy.
 I did change some of it to fit my little project.